Updated: Jun 6

 Post Production tools (Editing Software , Voice Over Mic and Music Libraries)

 To ensure we are as helpful as possible, we've included pros and cons, budget alternatives, as well as items on our wish-list.
 We really do hope you find this valuable.
-If you do, feel free to share and tell us in the comments, so we know to keep blogging!
+If you do, feel free to share and tell us in the comments (or message us on Instagram, so we know to keep blogging!

 It's been a journey:

 Since my first road trip in 2013, I’ve been trying to refine, upgrade and perfect my camera kit bag.
 Back in 2013, writing a kit list for travel meant making a lot of sacrifices in quality to save space in your bag.
 My first travel set up was a GoPro 3.
 That was it.
 Nothing else.
 Since then, I’m pleased to say, camera technology has come a long way, and you can fit the tools you need to make a cinematic masterpiece into one backpack!

 What to consider for travel filmmaking and photography:

 I’ve always liked a simple set up.
 Even in my professional work I prefer to keep things simple, so I can just pick up the camera, run and gun, without too much set up.
 It makes you more flexible and you’re less likely to miss the moment.
 Also, if it's ready to just pick up and start shooting, you’re more likely to want to actually pick it up and press record.
 It's worth noting that I spend days/weeks researching products, reading reviews and considering purchases for months, before taking the plunge.
 Good quality camera kit is a long term (professional and personal) investment for me.I'd rather save for longer to buy better quality, than to skimp out and be disappointed or feel the need to upgrade each year.